 by writing a different party on an eligibility slip.
 If you wish to change

 party affiliation after voting, you may take a voter registration form with you

 and send it in to the Auditor's Office after the election is over.

 Q. While deployed I signed up to receive absentee ballots.
 How

 do I stop this service now that I have returned home?

-A. One FPCA will allow you to receive all ballots for Federal
+A. Submission of an FPCA will allow you to receive a ballot for

 Q. I am registered to vote, but